Why You Need an Email Marketing Report Template

-An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaign.
-This section is the best way to tell your client how things went last month with their email subscribers and general email strategy.
+An essential part of staying accountable to your agreements with your clients is keeping them in the loop with the ups and downs of their email marketing campaigns.
+The section is the best way to provide a summary of how things went last month with their email subscribers and general email marketing strategy.

-Give your client an overview of your wins and losses over the month.
+This section is your opportunity to give your clients an overview of your wins and losses in plain English.
 What went well and what can you improve during the next iteration?
 Take some time to discuss the emails you sent during the month and which ones performed better than others.
 You can even discuss general strategy here and how you plan on adjusting it in the future.

 2. Email List Growth

-Obviously, one of the most important things to track for your email marketing campaigns is the emai list growth.
+Of course, one of the most important things to track for your email marketing campaigns is the email list growth.

 3. Open Rate

-If no one is opening your emails, then there’s not really any point to running an email marketing campaign.
+If no one is opening your emails, then you’re going to need to make adjustments to your strategy.
 This email marketing report template displays the overall email open rate for your campaign, calculated based on the total number of individual opens divided by the total number of email subscribers.

-This is one of the simplest ways of seeing how your emails are working.
+This is one of the simplest ways of seeing how your email marketing strategy is effective.
 If you aren’t getting a high open rate, it could mean that you need to write better subject lines or maybe you're sending too many emails.
-It's an important thing to watch!
+It's an important metric to watch!

 4. Clicks / Click-Through Rate